Guidelines for Maintaining Lawful F-1 Student Status

 - Assemble your financial statements to prove that you have access to enough liquid assets to cover the total in item #8 on your I-20.
-Financial proof may include official bank statements (on bank letterhead), lines of credit, approved loans, or receipts from the college if you have already paid.
+Financial proof may include official bank statements (on bank letterhead), lines of credit, approved loans, or receipts from the institution if you have already paid.
 Please also keep in mind that you must show proof that you have the capability to cover the entire length of the program.
 Please check the instructions on the International Student Financial Form.

 - If you are sponsored by a parent, family member or employer you will need the notarized "Sponsor Affidavit" stating that they are willing to support your educational endeavor.
 The sponsor will need to show proof that they have access to enough money in liquid assets to cover the total in item #8c on your I-20 (See #3 above).
 They must also provide proof of capability to pay for the entire length of the program.

 - To process your Federal Form I-20, you need to go to the Peace Bridge.
 Remember that you CANNOT process your I-20 more than 30 days before the start of class as listed in #5 on your I-20.

-- When you reach the booth where the CBP officer asks where you are going, tell him or her that you are a D'Youville College student and you would like to process your SEVIS I-20.
+- When you reach the booth where the CBP officer asks where you are going, tell him or her that you are a D'Youville student and you would like to process your SEVIS I-20.
 They will take your passport and your I-20.
 They will ask you to pull over to the right where another guard will be waiting.

 - Once there, you must show your SEVIS I-20, photo identification, proof of citizenship, the $200 receipt from the I-901 form and your financial documents.
 They will stamp and return your I-20 with a small, white card (I-94).
 You will need $6 USD for the port of entry fee(I-94) THESE ARE VITAL DOCUMENTS – DO NOT LOSE THEM.

 - After processing at the U.S. Port of Entry you will need to visit International Student Services to have page 3 of your I-20 signed.
 Your I-20 isn't valid for re-entry until this is done.